General FAQs

 What are the key dates to know?

-Applications for expression of interest opened on 12 September and will close on 5 November 2024.
+Applications for expression of interest opened on 12 September and closed on 5 November 2024.

-Shortlisted applicants will be invited to submit a full application in late January 2025, with applications due for submission by early April 2025.
+Shortlisted applicants will be invited to submit a full application in mid March 2025, with applications due for submission by mid May 2025.

 Indicative dates for the next four rounds are listed below.
 Please note that these are subject to change, and we will update this page with specific dates in due course.